-As you may know from last year, we designated a Friday night in January (January 17, 2020 for this year) that ALL STUDENT SECTIONS across the state ban together for one consistent theme night - Military Appreciation Night.
-Your school AND your student groups will hear more about this through various communications, however we are asking YOUR HELP as the head coach to encourage participation in this night.
-Last year was an incredible success and much of this theme taken into the Friday night state tournament.
+As you may know from last year, we designated a Friday night in January (January 15, 2021 for this year) that ALL Schools across the state ban together for one consistent theme night - Military Appreciation Night.
+Your school will hear more about this through various communications; however, we are asking YOUR HELP as the head coach to encourage participation in this night.
+Last year was an incredible success.
 YOUR leadership will go a long way into making this a successful night that last year was recognized nationally.
 THANK you for your encouragement to your student leaders.